CUBRID/cubrid-manual/en/admin/ha.rst

 **Broker failback**

 If the failed broker is recovered after a failover, the connection to the existing broker is terminated and a new connection is established with the recovered broker which has the highest priority.
 This requires no processing in the application side as it is processed within the JDBC, CCI, and PHP drivers.
 Exeuction time of failback depends on the value configured in JDBC connection URL.
-For details, see `JDBC Configuration <#admin_admin_ha_conf_jdbc_htm>`_.
+For details, see :ref:`ha-jdbc-conf`.

+.. _log-multiplexing:

 Log Multiplexing
 ----------------